GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/graphics_counter_tables_gfx8.rst

 ..
-Copyright(c) 2018-2023 Advanced Micro Devices, Inc.All rights reserved.
+Copyright(c) 2018-2023 Advanced Micro Devices, Inc. All rights reserved.
 ..
 Graphics Performance Counters for Graphics IP v8

 .. *** Note, this is an auto-generated file.
 Do not edit.
 Execute PublicCounterCompiler to rebuild.